‘Deadliest Catch’ 2017: Former Captains And Crew, Where Are They Now?

 Who was your favorite captain or crew that is no longer on Deadliest Catch?
 Do you have a favorite scene from the show?
 Share your stories and comments fellow fans below!

-[Featured Image By Tom Pennington/Getty Images]
+[Featured Image by Tom Pennington/Getty Images]